NCBI Bookshelf. A service of the National Library of Medicine, National Institutes of Health.

 If you want to change your eating habits, it’s best to follow recommendations that are based on solid scientific evidence.
 Most experts agree that people shouldn’t eat or drink too much of the following:

-- Foods containing a large amount of saturated and trans fatty acids
+- Foods with a lot of saturated and trans fatty acids in them, like animal fats and fried foods

 - Salt